NobelD/NobelD/README.md

 - Hi, welcome to my profile⭐
 - Im NobelD, only seeing things to do 🐈
-- Still learning more thins :)
+- Still learning more things :)
 - EN/ES